othiym23/node-continuation-local-storage/README.md

 the innermost to outermost nested continuation context for a value associated with a given key.

-### namespace.run(continuation, [onEnd])
+### namespace.run(continuation)

-* return: newly created context.

 Create a new scope to which attributes can be bound or mutated.
-Run the continuation in this new scope.
-Optionally be notified when the continuation is done.
+Run the continuation in this new scope (passing in the new context into the continuation).
+It also returns the context that just exited in case you want to read data from it.

 ### namespace.bind(callback, [context])